julx134/Amazon-Recommendation-System-Shilling-Attack-Detector/README.md

 ## Shilling Attacks
 A shilling attack is any form of malicious intent by a user or organization on recommendation systems in order to sway the prediction model to their economic benefit and/or at the economic cost of others.
 There are multiple types of attacks but they can be classified either into low-level attacks and high-level attacks where high-level attacks require the attacker to know the domian knowledge in depth, whereas low-level attacks do not. <br/>

-### LSTM Shilling Attack Dectector
+## Shilling Attack Detectors

+### Convolutional Neural Network
+We went with a simple architecture for the CNN to detect shilling attacks.
+We utilized two convolutional layers and two dense (fully connected) layers.
+This is because, through an iterative process, we learned that adding more layers would increase the complexity of the model adding difficulty to the training and optimization as well as the risk of overfitting the data. <br/>

+### Long Short-Term Memory
-To detect these attacks, we use a Long Short Term Memory network to capture contextual dependencies of users vs. shilling attackers.
+To detect these attacks, we use a Long Short-Term Memory (LSTM) network to capture contextual dependencies of users vs. shilling attackers.
 To do this, we first pre-process the ratings dataset into user-item vectors where each vector represents a user and all of their item ratings (any items not rated will be set to zero).
 Then we feed these vectors into the model with the following architecture: <br/>
 ![](lstm_architecture.JPG)
 <br/>
 Finally, we cluster the predictions using k-means clustering to classify the users as either being an authentic user or a shilling attacker.
 A sample probability distribution graph of the predictions is shown below: </br>